On intersection cohomology with torus actions of complexity one: Abstract

 \section{Abstract}

-Let $\TT$ be an algebraic torus.
-A $\TT$-variety is said to be contraction-free if the rational quotient map given by the $\TT$-action is a morphism.
-For every projective contraction-free (normal) $\TT$-variety $X$ of complexity one, we compute the intersection cohomology Betti numbers of $X$ in terms of the combinatorial description involving a finite collection of polyhedral divisors.
-Our main tool to obtain this computation is an explicit version of the decomposition theorem in this context.
+The purpose of this article is to investigate the intersection cohomology for algebraic varieties with torus action.
+Given an algebraic torus $\TT$, one of our result determines the intersection cohomology Betti numbers of any normal projective $\mathbb{T}$-variety admitting an algebraic curve as global quotient.
+The calculation is expressed in terms of a combinatorial description involving a divisorial fan which is the analogous of the defining fan of a toric variety.
+Our main tool to obtain this computation is a description of the decomposition theorem in this context.